deglon/OpenGVAsparkboard/README.md

 ## ✍️ Contributors

-This system was built by students at the University of Geneva for the 2025 OpenGeneva event as a real-world extension of Sparkboard peer feedback.
+This system was built by students (Oussama Rattazi, Mahidhar Reddy Vaka) at the University of Geneva for the 2025 OpenGeneva event as a real-world extension of Sparkboard peer feedback.

 ---